What is Phishing?

 Bulk phishing is the most general form of phishing and relies on the attacker sending the same scam message to the largest possible number of targets, regardless of their particularities.
 The low rate of individual success is often compensated by the huge amount of emails/messages sent.

 This is one of the most dangerous modes of phishing because it can translate into substantial financial and data loss for organizations.
 It involves the preparation work of exploration and investigation of the target before perpetuating the cyber attack.
 Spear phishing is usually the result of a combined effort, for instance, social media phishing and stalking, among other information sources.
 The target falling into the scam is just the first step, which involves getting privileged credentials or automatically installing malware onto the target’s computer.
-The malicious software can later spread across the entire network, or keep a low profile to gather information for an undetermined period, or both.
-This can create unimaginable consequences to any business, from extortion to permanent reputation damage, and hence the importance of taking security as a serious matter.
+The malicious software can later spread across the entire network, keep a low profile to gather information for an undetermined period, or both.
+This can create unimaginable consequences for any business, from extortion to permanent reputation damage, and hence the importance of taking security as a serious matter.

 Whaling is a sophisticated phishing attack with a focus on the high-level executives of a targeted company.
 The primary reason this form of phishing is chosen is that these executives usually don’t have strict network restrictions, so it’s often easier for scammers to seep malicious software.
 This type of shakedown can also carry all the consequences of spear phishing emails.